Conflict Avoidance in Social Navigation -- a Survey: Discussion

 To conclude this survey and to consolidate its contributions into a coherent guide, we offer the readers the following checklist to assist with the design of social navigation interaction between a human and a robot.
-When introducing a new contribution to social navigation, the things to verify are: \begin{enumerate} \item \textbf{Taxonomy} Identify the values your work has with respect to the taxonomy's attributes in this survey: Prevention vs. Resolution, Robot's Role, Number of Agents, Observability, Motion Control, Communication, Experiment Type, and Agent type. \item \textbf{Reliability} Provide as many details as possible about the choices made in the design of the robot, and about the implementation details. \item \textbf{Human Presence} If your work consists of an interaction with pedestrians, what is their level of familiarity with the robot prior to the interaction? \item \textbf{Context} Identify what is exactly the context in which the interaction takes place.
-As with other decisions, the context in which the chosen design is utilized can affect the behavior of pedestrians. \item \textbf{Success} If your work consists of empirical evaluation, identify in advance what is considered a success in an interaction. \item \textbf{Evaluation} Detail which metrics will be used to evaluate this success, and what values are these metrics expected to have. \end{enumerate}
+When introducing a new contribution to social navigation, potential aspects to consider include the following. \begin{enumerate} \item \textbf{Taxonomy;} Identify the values your work has with respect to the taxonomy's attributes in this survey: Robot's Role, Number of Agents, Observability, Motion Control, Communication, Experiment Type, and Agent Type.
+As shown in this survey, the values of these attributes differ greatly among different papers; thus using this taxonomy is expected to help place new contributions within useful contexts and scopes. \item \textbf{Reliability;} Provide as many details as possible about the choices made in the design of the robot, and about the implementation details.
+For example, when reporting an absolute number of pedestrians, also report the size of the area in which the experiment was conducted. \item \textbf{Human Presence;} If your work consists of an interaction with pedestrians, what is their level of familiarity with the robot prior to the interaction?
+As presented in this survey, often experiments with human subjects are conducted in the lab rather than in the wild, where the subjects are often the roboticists who designed the robot. \item \textbf{Context;} Identify what is exactly the context in which the interaction takes place.
+As with other decisions, the context in which the chosen design is utilized can affect the behavior of pedestrians. \item \textbf{Success;} If your work consists of empirical evaluation, identify in advance what is considered a success in an interaction.
+For example, if your work introduces a new indirect communication method, the success of the evaluation should properly isolate the effect of that method. \item \textbf{Evaluation;} Detail which metrics will be used to evaluate this success, and what values are these metrics expected to have.
+Based on the presented taxonomy and surveyed papers, evaluation can be placed in comparison to other existing work. \end{enumerate}